 Having a new baby who requires the care of a newborn intensive care unit (NICU) can be overwhelming.
 The providers and staff in Women & Infants’ Carter Family NICU, as well as the March of Dimes NICU Family Support, welcome new families and offer information about what to expect in the NICU and what resources are available.
 This journey begins with all of us working together to take care of your baby.

 Each room has a special couch that converts to a bed so parents can spend the night with their baby.
 On the two-story unit, there is also plenty of space dedicated to families for rest, eating lunch, or making phone calls with status updates.
-A beautiful family lounge stretches from the first floor to the second in the NICU, featuring a full kitchen, showers for parents, computers, a play area for older siblings, and a mesmerizing salt water fish tank.
+A beautiful family lounge stretches from the first floor to the second in the NICU, featuring a full kitchen, showers for parents, computers, a play area for older siblings, and a mesmerizing saltwater fish tank.

 The Women & Infants NICU is a special place.
 Nearly 25 percent of babies born here are to high-risk mothers, and 11 percent are premature.
 Our survival rates for very low birth weight infants are well above national averages.

-The newborn nursery service is lead by Dr. Adam Czynski.
+The newborn nursery service is led by Dr. Adam Czynski.
 This service includes a team of pediatricians, pediatric and family practice residents, and medical students from The Warren Alpert Medical School of Brown University.
 This team of physicians works in concert with the mother-baby nurses, lactation consultants, and other sub-specialty consultants to meet the specific needs of the family and to ensure continuity of care.

-Over the last year the newborn nursery service has expanded to include community physicians with specialized interest in the care of the newborns and the supervision of residents to provide pediatric attendings seven days a week.
+Over the last year, the newborn nursery service has expanded to include community physicians with a specialized interest in the care of the newborns and the supervision of residents to provide pediatric attendings seven days a week.
 This caring environment is enhanced with the involvement of our dedicated community and voluntary medical staff who partner with us to provide individualized care to our families.

 We encourage you to visit your baby as soon and as often as you wish.
 We ask, however, that you follow the guidelines below:

 You may be anxious about your first visit to the NICU, but it’s important to bond with your baby, despite his or her hospitalization.
-When you come to the nursery, stop at the reception desk and sign-in.
+When you come to the nursery, stop at the reception desk and sign in.
 You may be asked to show identification or a hospital wristband.
 The secretary will hand you a scrub brush and then you may go to your baby's room.
 There are instructions on proper scrubbing in your baby's room or you may ask your nurse for help.

 You can take as many pictures of your baby as you wish.
 To protect the privacy of other families, please photograph your child only.